-If you have a major functional disability, you need to submit the Medical Certificate - Major Functional Disabilities and Other Recognized Disabilities form duly completed by a doctor.
+If you have a major functional disability, you need to submit the Medical Certificate - Permanent Disability Resulting In Significant And Persistent Impairment form duly completed by a doctor.
 This form needs to be submitted only once.
+If you already have a diagnosis, Section 3 (Evaluation of the Impairment and Obstacles) may be completed by a professional.